Training, Networking and Study Opportunities

 Networking and Support

 You will have the opportunity to be paired with a buddy (a Career Starter from the previous year) to help you find your way around work, as well as a mentor to provide you with advice and guidance on your career.
-As a member of the Career Starter cohort, you will also have the opportunity to build networks and friendships with current and former Career Starters.
+As a member of the Career Starter cohort, you will also have the opportunity to build networks and friendships with current and former Career Starters through the Career Starter Alumni.

-As a Career Starter, you are eligible to apply for access to Finance's Study Assistance Program after completing your six month probation period.
-Through Study Assistance, you may be eligible for a financial contribution to your study fees and up to 6 hours of paid study leave per week.
+As a Career Starter, you are eligible to apply for access to Finance’s Study Assistance Programme after completing your probation period.
+Through Study Assistance, you may be eligible for a financial contribution to your study fees and up to six hours of paid study leave per week.
 You can apply to study a qualification directly relevant to your role, the work of Finance or the APS more broadly.